noteamsprit/Introduction_to_team/README.md

-# Introduction_to_team
+# Introduction to the team
-This is an introduction Readme file for this team
+## This is an introduction Readme file for this team